Vattenfall writes down $4.6 billion in ailing energy market

 In a letter to the European Commission in May, the CEOs of eight leading European utilities companies said their sector was the subject of "a perfect storm", which undermines their capacity to attract capital and endangers security of supply.

+The company hinted it may seek to bring in outside external investors at the new continental Europe division in the longer term.

+"The new structure will allow the regions to focus on their respective core issues and will open up opportunities for risk-sharing in Vattenfall's continental operations over time," the company said.

-The Euro Stoxx European utilities index <.SX6E > has been the worst-performing index among major sectors since the start of the euro zone crisis, falling from a high of 652 points early in 2008 to less than 210 points last year.
+The Euro Stoxx European utilities index <.SX6E > has been the worst-performing index among major sectors since the start of the euro zone crisis, falling from a high of 652 points at the start of 2008 to less than 210 points early last year.

 It has since recovered slightly to trade at 218 points on Tuesday, still down 66 percent from its 2008 high.